chatterley-ai/chatterley/frontend/chatterley/BUILD.md

 Users can check for updates via:
 - **macOS**: `Chatterley` → `Check for Updates`
 - **Windows/Linux**: `Help` → `Check for Updates`

+Note: macOS auto-updates typically use a `.zip` artifact.
+With only `dmg` builds, differential/mac auto-update may not function.
+Keep a mac `zip` target if you rely on auto-updates.

 ## Version Management